evicio1/ngx-country-selector/README.md

 - 🎯 **Highly Customizable** - Extensive configuration options for appearance and behavior
 - ♿ **Accessible** - Full accessibility support with ARIA attributes
 - 📱 **Responsive** - Works seamlessly across all device sizes
-- 🔧 **Angular 20 Ready** - Compatible with the latest Angular version
+- 🔧 **Angular 21 Ready** - Compatible with the latest Angular version

 ## 🛠️ Built With

-- **Angular 20+** - Modern Angular framework
+- **Angular 21+** - Modern Angular framework with Signal Forms
-- **Angular Material 20+** - Material Design components (mat-form-field, mat-autocomplete, mat-input, mat-icon, mat-progress-bar, mat-divider)
+- **Angular Material 21+** - Material Design components (mat-form-field, mat-autocomplete, mat-input, mat-icon, mat-progress-bar, mat-divider)
-- **TypeScript** - Type-safe development experience
+- **TypeScript 5.9+** - Type-safe development experience
 - **SCSS** - Styled with modern CSS preprocessor
+- **Signal Forms API** - Implements `FormValueControl` interface for modern form integration

 *Note: Angular CDK is included as a peer dependency of Angular Material but is not directly used by this library.*

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 20.3.2.
+This library was generated with [Angular CLI](https://github.com/angular/angular-cli) and updated to Angular 21.

 ## 📋 Prerequisites